hydephp/develop/docs/creating-content/documentation-pages.md

 #### Filenames

-- Hyde Documentation pages are files are stored in the `_docs` directory
+- Hyde Documentation pages are files stored in the `_docs` directory
 - The filename is used as the filename for the compiled HTML
 - Filenames should use `kebab-case-name` format, followed by the appropriate extension
 - Files prefixed with `_underscores` are ignored by Hyde